Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 Developers are still figuring out how to make implementing controller easier so these frameworks are not perfectly.
 You'll find that some tools and processes are a bit clunky, and you'll likely run into more boilerplate code than you want.
 It's all because this is such a new area of growth in k8s development, and it's part of the fun!

 # Install Kubebuilder
+First install [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/), which a dependency of kubebuilder.

-Use the snippet below to install kubebuilder.
+After that, use the snippet below to install kubebuilder.
 At the time of writing, the newest version of kubebuilder is `3.0.0-alpha.1`.
 Version 3 is new enough that the kubebuilder book - which is the focus of the next chapter - hasn't been updated to incorporate it.
 For this reason we're sticking with an older version `2.3.1`.
-Once you finish the book, you should read the migration docs for version 3.
+Once the book is updated, or you become very comfortable with kubebuilder, then you should read the migration docs for version 3.

 ```bash
 os=$(go env GOOS)